 What the thieves really want is the copper from these units.
-No they are not taking it to their house to cool it down.
-Often times these ac unit snatchers will remove the system and take it to a local scrapping company.
-Scrapping companies are not required to ask where the units came from only to take down the EPA license and Driver’s license.
+AC unit snatchers will often remove the system and take it to a local scrapping company.
+Scrapping companies are not required to ask where the units came from — only to take down the EPA license and Driver’s license.
 The AC unit can then be scrapped for $50-$100.
 While the thief gets $100, the victim pays thousands of dollars to replace their air conditioner.

-Just this week a friend in the Greater Heights right off of height’s blvd called and said his brand new unit was not running only to find out someone had vented all of the freon out of it.
-Again, maybe there were trying to steal it or maybe they were huffing it.
+Just this week a friend in the Greater Heights called and said his brand new unit was not running only to find out someone had vented all of the freon out of it.
+It was either stolen or huffed to get high.

 1. Lock Down the Disconnect Box

 Thieves aren’t looking to get caught.
-The more visible they are or inaccessible the unit is during the heist the less likely they will bother your home or office.
+The more visible they are during the heist, the less likely they are to bother your home or office.

 4. Apply Unit Fence or Cage

-Of all the options this is probably the most full proof.
-Thieves will typically just move onto the next unit that will be much easier than yours.
-You can either buy pre-fab cages OR you can have them customer made by an ironworks company.
-If someone makes you a cage be absolutely certain that the unit can STILL BREATH.
-If you restrict airflow or allow build up of leaves and debris the unit will suffocate and not operate efficiently.
-Always consult an ac professional if you are at all uncertain.
+Of all the options, this is probably the best.
+Thieves will typically just move onto the next unit if there’s a physical barrier.
+You can either buy pre-fab cages or have them custom-made by an ironworks company.
+If someone makes you a cage, be certain that the unit can still breathe.
+If you restrict airflow or allow debris buildup, the unit will suffocate and not operate efficiently.

-6. Remove or Secure Ladders to decks or roofs.
+6. Remove or Secure Ladders to Deck or Roofs

 This typically applies to office buildings.
 Rooftop package units are stolen when the AC system is easily accessible.
-Don’t make it any easier on the hoodlums than it needs to be.
-Locking ladders are a must.
+Don’t make it any easier for thieves than it already is.

-Again, another OCD option.
 If you’ve gone this far, I’m very impressed.
 Some builders use GPS on big appliances for homes that are being built.
-They apply them when the home are vacant before completion or sale and remove them when the family moves in.
-Often times they will also paint copper installed in homes.
-This does two things, tricks thieves to think that it might not be copper and secondarily if the shyster knows that it is copper they know they won’t get the same value for painted copper at a scrap yard.
+They apply them when the home is vacant before completion and remove them when the family moves in.
+They will also sometimes paint copper installed in homes.
+This does two things: trick thieves to think that it might not be copper and prevents them from getting as much money at the scrapyard if they take it anyway.

 10. Get a Dog